 A backyard wildlife habitat without birds is like the Statue of Liberty without its torch or the Lincoln Memorial without Lincoln.
 Birds are the most noticeable reflection of our efforts to provide a haven for wildlife.
-If you don’t see many of them, then your yard must lack something vital.
+If you don’t see many or any, then your yard must lack something vital.
 Here’s what pleases birds.

 Hang bird feeders

-Fill bird feeders with seeds, nuts and fruits that will attract your favorite birds, such as white millet for sparrows, safflower for cardinals, peanuts for jays and woodpeckers, nectar for hummingbirds and grape jelly and/or orange slices for orioles.
+Fill bird feeders with seeds, nuts, and fruits that will attract your favorite birds, such as white millet for sparrows, safflower for cardinals, peanuts for jays and woodpeckers, nectar for hummingbirds and grape jelly or orange slices for orioles.
 The greater the variety of offerings, the more species you’ll attract.
 If you prefer to offer only one kind, then black-oil sunflower seeds, in the shell or chipped, will appeal to the most species.
-Place feeders 10 to 12 feet away from shrubbery, so birds will be safe from hidden predators.
+Place feeders 10 to 12 feet away (3 to 3.7 m) from shrubbery, so birds will be safe from hidden predators.
 List of bird species and their favorite seeds

 Place a birdbath on a pedestal, hang one, or even place one on the ground (or do all three).
 Place ground birdbaths away from places where predators can hide.
 Be sure to keep them clean and the water fresh, even in winter, to help prevent diseases.
 How to keep feeders and birdbaths clean and fresh

 Plant trees that offer shelter and protection.
-Cedars, conifers and spruces protect birds from predators and summer heat and winter cold.There are trees to suit any size yard, soil condition and climate.
+Cedars, conifers, and spruces protect birds from predators, summer heat, and winter cold.There are trees to suit any yard size, soil condition, and climate.
 List of native trees for wildlife

 Plant shrubs that provide fruit, such as dogwoods, Staghorn Sumac or Winterberry.
 Select varieties that will fruit at different times of the year.
 List of native shrubs for wildlife